Efficient Estimation of Average Treatment Effect on the Treated under Endogenous Treatment Assignment

-The assumption (\ref{eq:assumecompleteness}) is the well-known completeness condition, popularly used in missing data analysis, instrumental variable models, and econometrics; see, e.g, \cite{newey2003instrumental, d2011completeness, hu2018nonparametric, zhao2021versatile}.
+The assumption (\ref{eq:assumecompleteness}) is the well-known completeness condition, popularly used in missing data analysis, instrumental variable models, and econometrics; see, e.g., \cite{newey2003instrumental, hu2018nonparametric, zhao2022versatile}.
 It is a condition imposed on the distribution $\fzero(y_0\mid \x,0)$.
-By writing $\Ezero\{h(Y_0,\U)\mid \X,0\} = \Ezero\{h(Y_0,\U)\mid \U, \Z,0\}$, we see that $h(Y_0,\U)=0$ when its conditional mean on every possible value of $\Z$ is 0.
-Therefore this assumption is naturally satisfied when $Y_0$ is binary and $\Z$ has at least one continuous component or discrete with at least 3 categories.
-In our motivational example, when $Y_0$ is binary and $\Z$ consists of two binary covariates (hence has 4 categories), this assumption is then satisfied.
-More generally, when both $Y_0$ and $\Z$ are categorical with finite supports $\{y_{01}, \ldots, y_{0l}\}$ and $\{\z_1, \ldots, \z_m\}$ respectively, the assumption (\ref{eq:assumecompleteness}) is satisfied if $l\leq m$ \citep{newey2003instrumental}; that is, the variable $\Z$ has a support whose cardinality is no smaller than that of the potential untreated outcome $Y_0$. $Y_0$ can also be continuous.
-In this case, some commonly-used distributions for $f_0(y_0\mid \x, 0)$, such as exponential families, satisfy this completeness condition.
+By writing $\Ezero\{h(Y_0,\U)\mid \X,0\} = \Ezero\{h(Y_0,\U)\mid \U, \Z,0\}$, the condition essentially requires the shadow variable $\Z$ to be correlated with $Y_0$ and to exhibit sufficient variation relative to $Y_0$.
+For instance, in the case of categorical $Y_0$ and $\Z$, it requires $\Z$ to have at least as many categories as $Y_0$.
+In our motivating example where $Y_0$ is binary, we choose $\Z$ to consist of two binary covariates (hence to have four categories) to ensure that this assumption holds.
+The potential outcome $Y_0$ can also be continuous.
+In that case, several commonly used models for $f_0(y_0\mid \x,0)$, such as the full exponential families as illustrated in Example \ref{exa:exp_family} below, satisfy the completeness condition \citep{newey2003instrumental,d2011completeness}. \begin{example} [Full exponential family] If the conditional distribution of $y_0$ given $(\x,T=0)$ is absolutely continuous and $f_0(y_0\mid \x,0) = s(y_0,\u)t(\x) \exp\{ \mu(\x)\trans\tau(y_0,\u)\}$, where $s(y_0,\u)>0$, $\tau(y_0,\u)$ is one-to-one in $y_0$, and the support of $\mu(\x)$ given $\u$ is an open set, then the completeness condition \eqref{eq:assumecompleteness} holds. \end{example}

-The assumption \eqref{eq:assumeshadow} requires $\Z$ to be independent from the treatment assignment conditioning on the untreated potential outcome $y_0$ and the other covariates $\u$.
+The assumption \eqref{eq:assumeshadow} requires $\Z$ to be independent of treatment assignment conditional on the untreated potential outcome $y_0$ and the other covariates $\u$.
 When a medical intervention or treatment can be conveniently delivered to patients, then a patient's access to transportation or distance to the health care center (e.g. rural vs urban) should not be related to the treatment assignment.
 So such variables can be part of $\Z$.
-A cost-effective treatment may be given to patients purely based on toxicity and efficacy trade-off hence some social economic variables or education background variables can be part of $\Z$ as well.
+A cost-effective treatment may be given to patients purely based on toxicity and efficacy trade-off; hence, some socioeconomic variables or educational background variables can be part of $\Z$ as well.